peaBerberian/wasp-hls/README.md

     and for several optimizations (though quality identification seems more difficult to implement in HLS than in DASH due to the fact that HLS only link variants to bitrate, not the actual audio and video streams - but it should be doable).
+  - [ ] Proper handling of `QuotaExceededError` after pushing segments (when low on memory)

 Tracks:
-  - [ ] Provide API to set an audio, video or text track
+  - [ ] Provide API to set an audio, video and/or text track
-  - [ ] support of at least one format (didn't check which yet) _(low priority)_
+  - [ ] support of at least one text track format (didn't check which yet) _(low priority)_

 Decryption: